L.M. Otero/Pool via AP

-Investigators move and look through the debris of the destroyed fertilizer plant in West, Texas, Thursday, May 2, 2013.
+Investigators look through the debris of the destroyed fertilizer plant in West, Texas, on May 2.